 And nearby Fremantle is so worth a visit for its historical sights such as the Roundhouse, the Fremantle Prison and the many museums including the shipwreck museum.
 Besides there are wonderful coffee shops when one can relax and munch on sweet treats after a walk around town!

-Ayers Rock, or Uluru as the Aboriginies call this massive rock formation, is in the centre of Australia.
-This place in the outback is far from any city, which means long travel times to reach the stunning landmark.
-The nearest town is Alice Springs, roughly 450 km/280 miles away!
+Uluru as the Aboriginal people call this massive rock formation, is in the centre of Australia.
+This rock was also referred to as Ayers Rock.
+Uluru is located in the outback is far from any city, which means long travel times to reach the stunning landmark.
+The nearest town is Alice Springs, roughly 450 km/ 280 miles away!

 Darwin, situated in the Northern Territory, is a town with a real outback feeling - Crocodile Dundee feeling!